 Functional Magnetic Resonance Imaging (fMRI)

-This information will help you get ready for your functional magnetic resonance imaging (fMRI) at MSK.
+This resource will help you get ready for your functional magnetic resonance imaging (fMRI) at MSK.

 Metal and electronic devices can disrupt the MRI scanner’s magnetic field.
-If you have metal or electronic devices or objects in your body, tell the person doing your fMRI.
-It may not be safe for you to have an fMRI.
+If you have metal or electronic devices or objects in your body, tell the person scheduling your fMRI.
+It may not be safe for you to have an MRI or fMRI.
+It may be safe for you to have a different type of MRI instead.
 If you have any of the devices listed below, call 646-227-2323.

 • Pacemaker